Create sensor object type data in Pipeline Builder

 2. Hash the series ID to create a primary key

-Since each sensor object must be uniquely identifiable, we must create a primary key for each one using the hash sha256 transform.
-We could reuse the series_id since it should be unique across all of these sensor objects, but hashing is a more direct indicator that the series_id should only be used as a unique identifier.
+Since each sensor object must be uniquely identifiable, you must create a primary key for each one using the hash sha256 transform.
+You could reuse the series_id since it should be unique across all of these sensor objects, but hashing is a more direct indicator that the series_id should only be used as a unique identifier.

 The hash sha256 transform board in Pipeline Builder, used to create a primary key from a series ID.